rust-lang/rfcs/text/0000-rc-newref-clone.md

 Clone is one of the most vaguely defined concept in rust.
 Clone implementations can be shallow or deep clones which, as the [standard libray documentation](https://doc.rust-lang.org/std/clone/trait.Clone.html) puts it "may or may not be expensive".

-It is therefore required, when reading code that calls clone to know the exact type of the calling object, because the cloning a ```Vec<T>``` and cloning an ```Arc<Vec<T>>``` have very different semantic and performance implications.
+It is therefore required, when reading code that calls clone to know the exact type of the calling object, because the cloning a ```Vec<T>``` and cloning an ```Arc<Vec<T>>``` have very different logic and performance implications, while their semantic is really mostly driven by the type of ```T```.

 This leads to recurrent misunderstandings when reading or reviewing code (See the example section at the end of this document).
 In many cases the code could be a lot easier to understand at a glance if reference counted pointers had a method with a more explicit name to create new reference.

 This issue is not specific to clone.
-The author of this RFC believes that it is generally best to avoid using a high level and vaguely defined concept as the only way to name an operation. ```Clone::clone``` is a prime example because it is at the same time one of the most vague concept, can imply either a very cheap or a very costly operation, and can go from one to the other with simple changes that don't necessarily affect the overal semantic of the progam.
+The author of this RFC believes that it is generally best to avoid using a high level and vaguely defined concept as the only way to name an operation. ```Clone::clone``` is a prime example because it is at the same time an intentionally vague concept, can imply either a very cheap or a very costly operation, and can go from one to the other with simple changes to the code that don't necessarily affect the overal semantic of the progam.
+This RFC therefore concentrates on the case of Clone and reference counted types in the standard library.

 # Detailed design
 [design]: #detailed-design